storesafe/cordova-sqlite-evmax-build-free/README.md

 ## Announcements

+- ATTACH/DETACH is now supported as documented below.
 - This plugin version branch includes premium improvements to the internal JSON interface between Javascript and native parts on Android, iOS, and macOS which improves the performance and resolves memory issues in case of some very large SQL batches and large SELECT results, with help from [`android-sqlite-evplus-ndk-driver-free`](https://github.com/storesafe/android-sqlite-evplus-ndk-driver-free) on Android, now with solution for [`storesafe/cordova-plugin-sqlite-evplus-ext-common-free#9`](https://github.com/storesafe/cordova-plugin-sqlite-evplus-ext-common-free/issues/9) (issue with target SDK 30 and some Android 11 devices).
 - Custom Android database location (supports external storage directory)
 - This plugin version includes the following extra (non-standard) features: BASE 64 (all platforms Android/iOS/macOS/Windows), REGEXP (Android/iOS/macOS)